Can truckers and those working in safety-sensitive jobs enjoy legal marijuana?

-The FMCSA Clearinghouse that was instituted in January 2020 makes it impossible for anyone to be hired anywhere else if they’ve tested positive for drugs or alcohol without first successfully completing a Substance Abuse Program.
+The FMCSA Clearinghouse that was instituted in January 2020 makes it impossible for anyone to be hired anywhere else if they’ve tested positive for drugs or alcohol without first successfully completing a Substance Abuse Program and producing a negative return to duty test.
 This is true even for those holding medical marijuana cards or for those whose doctor recommended marijuana products for health reasons.

 We realize drug laws are changing rapidly.
 You have to keep up with the changes in every state where your business is located.
 Let us help.